HMS Cygnet (1898): Pre-War

+In February 1913, Cygnet was listed as being in commission at Sheerness with a nucleus crew.

 World War I

-In August 1914, found her in active commission at The Nore Local Flotilla based at Sheerness tendered to HMS Actaeon, the gunnery school.
+In August 1914, found her in active commission at The Nore Local Flotilla based at Sheerness tendered to HMS Actaeon, the torpedo school.
 She remained in this assignment for the duration of the First World War.

 Decommissioning and disposal

 In 1919, she was paid off and laid-up in reserve awaiting disposal.
 Cygnet was sold on 29 April 1920 to Thos.
 W. Ward of Sheffield for breaking at Rainham, Kent, on the Thames Estuary.